The amount of farmland Lancaster County loses each year.

 About Lancaster Farmland Trust

-In the 33 years since Lancaster Farmland Trust was founded, it has permanently preserved more than 32,000 acres of land and has become a national leader in the preservation of farmland and conservation of natural resources.
+In the 34 years since Lancaster Farmland Trust was founded, it has permanently preserved 548 farms and 33,754 acres of land and has become a national leader in the preservation of farmland and conservation of natural resources.

 While this is an exceptional accomplishment, the growth of Lancaster County continues to stress our resources and increase the pressure to develop our farmland.